 SCHROETER, Johann Hieronymus.
 Selenotopographische Fragmente zur genaueren Kenntniss der Mondfläche, ihrer erlittenen Veränderungen und Atmosphäre, sammt den dazu gehörigen Specialcharten und Zeichungen.
 Lilienthal, for the author, 1791-1802.

-A superb copy, crisp, clean, entirely uncut, and complete with the very rare second volume, of Schroeter’s famous work, ‘the foundation of modern selenography’ (Brown).
+A superb copy, crisp, clean, entirely uncut, and complete with the rare second volume, of Schroeter’s famous work, ‘the foundation of modern selenography’ (Brown), and here extra-illustrated.

 ‘The face of the moon is not only furrowed with craters, valleys, and seas, but it is laced with narrow clefts, or rills, and the honor of discovering the first lunar rills lies squarely in the lap of Johann Schröter … His Fragments of Lunar Topography contains the results of a dozen years of observing; it has a large re-engraving of the Mayer moon map, and more importantly, dozens of engraved views of particular features of the lunar landscape.
 Especially noteworthy in Schröter’s lunar studies was his practice of studying the same feature under different angles of illumination, by which he was able to get a much better idea of actual lunar topography.
 He even calculated altitudes of many lunar mountains’ (Linda Hall exhibition catalogue).